rostyhn/ncopds/README.md

 base_url = "https://example.com/opds" (MUST BE FIRST OPDS PAGE, NOT JUST THE DOMAIN) username = "rostyhn" (OPTIONAL)
 ```
-You cannot store a password inside the configuration file.
-If you include a username inside a connection, `ncopds` will ask you for the password the next time you run it.
+**You cannot store a password inside the configuration file.** If you include a username inside a connection, `ncopds` will ask you for the password the next time you run it.

 ## Configuring the theme
-You can also edit the cursive theme by editing the theme file located at `$HOME/.config/ncopds/theme.toml`.
+You can edit the cursive theme by editing the theme file located at `$HOME/.config/ncopds/theme.toml`.
 More documentation on the options is available [here](https://docs.rs/cursive/latest/cursive/theme/index.html).
 Otherwise, `ncopds` will just use your default terminal colors.

 # Hotkeys
 There are some hotkeys available.